bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 title: Exceptions are the norm!
 public: true
 author: giacomo
+description: Face it, every computation from real world can fail.
+The simplest computation that I can think of, the sum of two integers, can overflow.
 ---

 This year has been quite challenging.
 I've worked on a brand-new domain model